jiaminglu/ipynb/README.md

 ```
 import cv2

-#param <-- annotate your inputs (the following line) in comment.
+#param The input image <-- annotate your inputs (the following line) in comment.
 img = cv2.imread(...)

 #skip <-- annotate anything that prints the intermediate value so that the following line will be ignored.
 print(img.shape)

-#return <-- annotate your return values (the folllowing line) in comment.
+#return The output image <-- annotate your return values (the folllowing line) in comment.
 result = do.something.with(img)
 ```